1. Observance of Regulations & Behaviour

 (a) No Type A event may be held where tandems compete with single machines.

-(b) Tandems may enter a Type A event but shall not be eligible for any prizes in the event and the tim recorded shal not be used for any purpose unless the event is listed as being tandem event.
+(b) Tandems may enter a Type A event but shall not be eligible for any prizes in the event and the time recorded shall not be used for any purpose unless the event is listed as being tandem event.

 (c) In events listed as being tandem events the names of any reserves shall appear on the start sheet.
 An individual may be nominated both as a member of a tandem pair and a reserve for another tandem pair but shall ride only once in the event.